 American Express Green Card

 Amex’s verdant charge card earns 3x Membership Rewards (MR) points on General Travel and Dining.
-It also earns just one point on non-bonus spend.
+It also earns just one point per dollar on non-bonus spend.
 Amex’s definition of travel has been expanded just for the Green Card.
 It now includes hotels, airfare, toll roads, ride sharing services, and taxis.
 This is a great move by Amex because the Green Card can compete more closely with the Chase Sapphire cards.

 Chase Sapphire Preferred

 The Chase Sapphire Preferred is one of my favorite mid-tier cards for domestic flights and hotels.
 It has a $95 annual fee (NOT waived the first year) and is one of the original mid-tier travel cards.

 The Sapphire Preferred earns 2x Ultimate Rewards (UR) points on General Travel and Dining.
 It also earns just one point on non-bonus spend.
 Chase’s definition of travel is very broad, and it even inspired American Express’ revamp of the Green Card.

 Furthermore, the Sapphire Preferred offers a sign-up bonus worth 60,000 UR points.
 This bonus can be earned by spending $4,000 within the first three months.
 Plus, the Sapphire Preferred comes with some of the best travel insurances in the industry.
 These include Trip Cancellation Insurance, Baggage Delay Insurance, and Primary Car Rental Insurance.
 For many travelers, these insurances can justify the card’s annual fee because you can only get them with Chase.

 The Citi Premier is one of the best mid-tier credit cards for international travel.
 It has a $95 annual fee and has plenty of earning opportunities.
 Currently, it earns 3x Thank You (TY) points on five categories: Airfare, Hotels, Gas, Groceries, and Dining.